retrooper/turbolang/README.md

 # turbolang

-TurboLang is a compiler written using C++ 17.
+This is a compiler for the TurboLang programming language.
+This compiler was written using C++ 17.

 ## How to Build The Project